Chandrayaan-3: Temperature variation

+ISRO also released data from the observations made by ChaSTE (Chandra's Surface Thermophysical Experiment), one of the four instruments present on the lander module.
+ChaSTE was designed to study the heat conductivity of the Moon's surface and measure the differences in temperatures at different points on and below the surface, with the overall objective of creating a thermal profile of the Moon.The in-situ measurements of the temperature profile were the first to be made regarding the thermophysical properties within the top 10 cm of the lunar surface at a high latitude south polar landing location.

-ISRO scientist BH Darukesha said the high range of 70 C temperature near the surface was "not expected".
+ISRO scientist BH Darukesha said that the high range of 70 C temperature near the surface was "not expected".

 Detection of sulfur

 On 29 August, ISRO reported that the laser-induced breakdown spectroscope (LIBS) instrument on board the Pragyan rover has "unambiguously" confirmed the presence of sulfur in the lunar surface near the south pole, through "first-ever in-situ measurements".
-The presence of sulfur on the Moon has been known before; however, it was detected for the first time at the south pole by the rover.
+The presence of sulfur on the Moon has been known before; however, it was detected for the first time near the south pole by the rover.

 Noah Petro, a project scientist at NASA, while speaking to the BBC, stated that while sulfur has been known to be in the lunar regolith from Apollo program samples, he described Pragyans findings as a "tremendous accomplishment".

 Apart from sulfur, the rover also detected other elements including aluminium (Al), calcium (Ca), iron (Fe), chromium (Cr), titanium (Ti), manganese (Mn), silicon (Si), and oxygen (O).
 The agency said it is also searching for hydrogen (H).

 Pragyan rover detected elements present on the Moon.

 Plasma measurement

-On 31 August, ISRO released plasma density data from the RAMBHA Instrument aboard the Vikram lander.
-Initial assessments reported relatively low plasma densities above the lunar surface varying from 5 to 30 million electrons per m^{3}.
-The evaluation pertains to early stages of the lunar day.
+On 31 August, ISRO released plasma density data from the RAMBHA Instrument aboard the Vikram lander, marking the first in-situ measurements of plasma at the lunar poles.
 The probe aims to explore the changes in the near-surface plasma environment throughout the duration of the lunar day.
+Initial assessments reported relatively low plasma densities above the lunar surface varying from 5 to 30 million electrons/m^{3}.
+This evaluation pertains to early stages of the lunar day.
+Later data collected over the lunar day measured it to be between 380 and 600 electrons/cm³.
+This is significantly higher than estimates derived from observations taken from orbit using Radio Occultation techniques by the Chandrayaan 2 orbiter.
+The electrons also possess remarkably high energy, with kinetic temperatures soaring between 3,000 and 8,000 Kelvin.

 Seismic measurements

-On the same day, ISRO released data from the ILSA payload on the lander, providing vibration measurements of the rover movement on 25 August, and a presumed natural event on 26 August.
-The cause of the latter event is a subject of investigation, it is suspected to be a moonquake.
+On 31st August 2023, ISRO released data from the ILSA payload on the lander, providing vibration measurements of the rover movement on 25 August, and a presumed natural event on 26 August.
+Although the cause of the latter event is a subject of investigation, it is suspected to be a moonquake.